Hatch Chile Mini Cornbread Muffins

 Now, I’ve learned my lesson on the heat thing, and I’m here with a mild Hatch chile pepper recipe for you to enjoy all fall long.

-When my friends at Sprouts Farmers Market reached out and challenged me to make a bite-sized Hatch chile appetizer that would be perfect for a backyard barbecue, I knew exactly what I’d whip up.
+I was challenged to make a bite-sized Hatch chile appetizer that would be perfect for a backyard barbecue.
+After all, it is green chile season.
+And the second I received the challenge, I knew exactly what I’d whip up.

 With thoughts of tailgating and gathering with my people as the days grow shorter and the weather (hopefully) gets cooler, I set to making some sweet-spicy cornbread.